aaronshin43/whisplay-ai-chatbot/docs/decisions.md

 ---

+## DEC-010: Two-threshold retrieval confidence gate

+**Decision:** Use two separate thresholds with different semantics:
+- `SCORE_THRESHOLD = 0.10` — structural noise floor in `retriever.py`; chunks below this are discarded entirely during Stage 2
+- `CONFIDENCE_THRESHOLD = 0.35` — service-layer confidence gate in `app.py`; if the best returned chunk's score is below this, `LOW_CONFIDENCE_PROMPT` is delivered to the LLM instead of the full RAG template

+**Why two thresholds, not one:** The structural threshold is a retrieval concern (discard noise); the confidence threshold is a prompt-selection concern (decide what to tell the LLM).
+Merging them into one would conflate retrieval mechanics with service behaviour, and would also break the 109 validation tests which test `Retriever` directly.

+**Why the check is in `app.py`, not `retriever.py`:** `retriever.py` is a pure retrieval engine.
+Confidence evaluation — determining what to tell the LLM — is a service-layer decision.
+This keeps the retriever testable in isolation and the 109 tests unchanged.

+**Why `LOW_CONFIDENCE_PROMPT` instead of empty context:** Returning empty context silently to `build_system_prompt` would produce `SAFE_FALLBACK_PROMPT` ("KB unavailable"), which is misleading when the KB is healthy but has no relevant answer.
+A distinct prompt is more honest and more useful to the user.

+**Threshold value rationale:** 0.35 sits between the noise floor (0.10) and well-matched medical chunks (typically 0.60+).
+EDG-004/005 (off-topic queries) score below 0.50 in validation, confirming off-topic queries will trigger the gate.
+Tune via `config.py` — no index rebuild required.

+---

 ## DEC-009: text_with_prefix embedding format

 **Decision:** Index chunks using `text_with_prefix` (heading breadcrumb + content) rather than raw content only.